Seagate/S3-Kinetic/README.KINETIC.md

          Clone albany-minio
            - git clone ssh://git@lco-esd-cm01.colo.seagate.com:7999/in/albany-minio.git

 II.
-COMPILE AND RUN minio (will renamed later to s3kinetic):
+COMPILE AND RUN minio (will berename later to s3kinetic):
+    The script s3kinetic.sh will be used to start the compiling.
+The command is following:
+      ./s3kinetic.sh arg1 arg2
+      arg1 = X86 or ARM
+      arg2 = NONSMR or SMR or LAMARRKV

+      The NONSMR or SMR is the disk drive type.
+NONSMR is implied the standard SATA disk drive.
+SMR is for the standard SMR SATA interface drive with zac media management.

+    There will be two executable files exactly the same, but they have different names as shown below:
+      - minio
+      - s3kinetic.arg1.arg2

+    EX: s3kinetic.ARM.LAMARRKV
+        s3kinetic.X86.NONSMR
+        s3kinetic.X86.SMR

+    The above examples are the only valid combinations.
+    (Please do not enter the invalid combinations).

     A. COMPILE
       Under albany-minio, there is kineticd directory.
-      Any change in kineticd can be edited normally..
+      Any change in kineticd can be edited normally.
-      Any change in albany-minio and/or kineticd will be commited normally using git commands (add, commit...).
+      Any change in albany-minio and/or kineticd will be committed normally using git commands (add, commit...).

-      To compile minio (s3kinetic), assume that the following directories are under user's home directory:
+      To compile minio (s3kinetic.x.y), assume that the following directories are under user's home directory:
         - albany-minio
         - uboot-linux (this is uboot for ARM)

-      If this is the 1st time do this (assume the current directory is ~/albany-minio)
+      If this is the 1st time, do the followings (assume the current directory is ~/albany-minio):
         - go to uboot-linux do: './build_embedded_image.sh -t ramdef'
         - go to 'kineticd' directory under 'albany-minio' directoty:  cd kineticd
         - install x86 pacakages                                    :  ./x86_package_installation.sh

-      To compile, do the following:
+      To compile, do the followings:
         - Back to albany-minio directory: cd ~/albany-minio
         - To Compile: